YiHsiu7893/Tensorflow-Practice/README.md

 2. preprocessing features and labels if needed
 3. building a MLP/CNN model  (load model/weights)
 4. compiling and training the model  (save model/weights)
-5. testing and evaluating the ability of the model
+5. evaluating the ability of the model
 6. predicting new data with the trained model

 ### approaches to improve accuracy of a model